-You’re Thinking Long-Term
+3. You’re Thinking Long-Term

-One advantage of making the house an annual or short-term rental investment property is you still have the option open of living there or selling the house in the future.
+One advantage of making the home an annual or short-term rental investment property is you still have the option open of living there or selling the house in the future.
 This may make sense if you are temporarily relocating for a job, if the area is appreciating, or if you have kids or relatives who may be interested in the house in the future.

 Most real estate investors are in it for the long-term (or at least plan to be).
 They understand the risks involved in running a business and letting others (tenants and property managers) take control of their property.

-If you are simply thinking you’ll give real estate investing a try and sell if it doesn’t work out, remember a lot of things can happen once you let someone else move in.
+If you are simply thinking you’ll give real estate investing a try and sell the house if it doesn’t work out, remember a lot of things can happen once you let someone else move in.

-Real estate markets can soften, mortgage interest rates can rise, and costly repairs and maintenance may need to be completed after your tenants leave.
+Real estate markets can soften, mortgage interest rates can rise, and costly renovations, repairs, and maintenance may be necessary after your tenants leave.

-Using a Framework to Help Decide
+Using a Framework to Help Decide Between Renting or Selling

-Write down your end goals – those things mattering most to you in your life.
+- Write down your end goals – those things mattering most to you in your life.
 For example, your goals could include spending time with family, lowering stress, increasing your income, starting a business, or giving back to your community.
 Then rank those goals from most to least important.

 If you run the numbers and your house does not work out to be a great rental, you could sell it and still pursue a different real estate investment property.
-Removing emotional ties to the house (remember – it’s a business if you rent it out), may help you realize a different house is a better business opportunity!
+Removing emotional ties to the house (remember – it’s a business if you rent it out), may help you realize a different home is a better business opportunity!

 If you are trying to increase time with your family or reduce stress – even if the math works – becoming a landlord might not be a great idea.
-This is when you could include another option like investing in a Real Estate Investment Trust or REIT.
+This is when you could include another option, like investing in a Real Estate Investment Trust or REIT.

-Very important goals of increasing income or becoming an entrepreneur might support making your house a rental property – if the math works.
+Primary goals of increasing income or becoming an entrepreneur might support making your house a rental property – if the math works.
 It comes down to your goals and the option aligning.

-Should You Sell the House or Rent It Out?
+Sell the House or Rent It Out?

-Even though most people would sell the house, investment property owners have to start somewhere.
+Even though most people would sell their house, investment property owners have to start somewhere.
 If the math works, you want to be a landlord, and you’re thinking long-term – your own house can be a great first rental property.

-You know the house, the condition it’s in, and the neighborhood.
+You know the home, the condition it’s in, and the neighborhood.
 And you may also have a mortgage in place locked in at a great homeowner’s rate.

-Just keep in mind this is a much bigger decision than it might seem.
+Also, keep in mind this is a much bigger decision than it might seem.
 There are risks and rewards with all investments, and this may be more risk than you realize.
 Yet, when done correctly and for the right reasons, rental properties are a great way to diversify your streams of income.